 Breast cancer can take both a physical and an emotional toll.
 However, breast reconstruction can help women who have undergone a mastectomy or lumpectomy restore their bodies and their confidence.
-Dr. Anthony Wilson is an extensively trained plastic and reconstructive surgeon with broad experience rebuilding the breast after surgery or trauma.
+Dr. Richard Zeff is an extensively trained plastic and reconstructive surgeon with broad experience rebuilding the breast after surgery or trauma.
 He strives to create symmetrical, aesthetically appealing results that look and feel as natural as possible.
 Breast reconstruction can be a wonderful opportunity to heal, and we’re here to help you every step of the way.

 Breast Reconstruction Techniques

-There is a broad range of approaches available that are used to reconstruct the breasts, and your unique needs and goals will dictate the method Dr. Wilson uses.
+There is a broad range of approaches available that are used to reconstruct the breasts, and your unique needs and goals will dictate the method Dr. Zeff uses.
 To address breast cancer, some women will have undergone a lumpectomy, in which tissue from the breast is removed, but the majority of the breast remains.
 Some women will receive a mastectomy of one breast, others both, which involves removing the entire breast.
-These factors and others will help Dr. Wilson determine the best method to achieve your desired outcome.
+These factors and others will help Dr. Zeff determine the best method to achieve your desired outcome.

 The two most common breast reconstruction techniques are autologous reconstruction, which uses your own natural tissue to rebuild the breast, and breast implant placement following tissue expansion.
 In the latter, a tissue expander will be placed to gradually stretch the skin and create a pocket to hold the implant.
 Once ready, a second procedure similar to a breast augmentation will be performed to complete the reconstruction process.